statsmaths/ggimg/README.md

 the moment is intended to only provide a low-level interface that can be easily maintained in used in down-stream scripts and packages.
-For example, check out my package [ggmaptile](https://github.com/statsmaths/ggmaptile) which uses `geom_img` to display slippy map tiles underneath geospatial datasets.
+For example, check out my package [ggmaptile](https://github.com/statsmaths/ggmaptile) which uses `geom_rect_img` to display slippy map tiles underneath geospatial datasets.

 ## Example Usage